nextinterfaces/markdown-semantic-search/README.md

    - Check that all dependencies are installed: `uv sync`
    - Try running with debug mode: The app already runs with `debug=True`

-2. **Notes not saving**
+2. **Files not showing**
-   - Check file permissions in the application directory
+   - Ensure there are `.md` or `.mdx` files in the current directory or subdirectories
-   - Ensure the application has write access to create `notes.json`
+   - Check file permissions - the application needs read access to scan directories

 3. **UI not loading**
    - Verify that the `web/` directory and all files exist